February 23, 2026 · 12 min read

 Ignoring Mobile

-Over 60% of online slot play happens on mobile.
+Over 60% of online slot play happens on mobile, consistent with broader mobile gaming trends.
 If your content doesn't work on phones, you're missing the majority of players, Google will penalize you, and conversion rates will suffer.

 Measuring Slot Affiliate Success